pinpoint-apm/pinpoint/doc/per-request_feature_guide.md

 ###########################################################
 profiler.logback.logging.transactioninfo=true
 ```
-To log each request with, sample should be disabled or sample rate should be set to 100%.
+To log each request with trace id, sample should be disabled or sample rate should be set to 100%.
 ```
 # 1 out of n transactions will be sampled where n is the rate.
 (20: 5%)
 profiler.sampling.rate=1